 Bio

-Ondřej Zámečník is an accordionist, composer, arranger and teacher.
-One of his first original projects was the band Ondřej Zámečník Quintet (A. Sikora, V. Beneš, V. Micenko, and M. Kotača), which he founded during his studies.
-In 2024, he completed his original project Dialogues, which is based on duets with various instruments and musicians (P. Čadek, A. Sikora, M. Cálik, V. Beneš, V. Micenko, J. Kavka).
-This project was also published in printed form.
-Together with trumpeter Michal Cálik, he performs in a duo focusing on improvisation, original compositions, and the fusion of various musical styles.
+Ondřej Zámečník is an accordionist, composer, arranger, and teacher.
+One of his first original projects was the Ondřej Zámečník Quintet (A. Sikora, V. Beneš, V. Micenko, and M. Kotača), which he founded while still studying.
+In 2024, he completed the original project Dialogues, a concept based on duets with various instruments and musicians (P. Čadek, A. Sikora, M. Cálik, V. Beneš, V. Micenko, J. Kavka).
+The project was also published in printed form.
+In 2025, he published another work titled 20 Etudes for Accordion.
+Since 2026, he has been performing with trumpeter Michal Cálik and double bassist Kazuki Shingu in the Ondřej Zámečník Trio, focusing on improvisation, original compositions, and the fusion of various musical styles.
+In 2026, he published a collection of compositions for recorder ensembles titled Recorder Tales.

-Currently, he performs at concerts and festivals spanning classical, jazz, and folk genres, both in the Czech Republic and abroad, in cities such as Warsaw, Kraków, Opole, Brussels, Dubai, Trieste, Vienna, Linz, Zurich, Ingolstadt, Thessaloniki, Norrkoping.
+Currently, he performs at concerts and festivals focused on classical music, jazz, and folk music, not only in the Czech Republic but also abroad (Warsaw, Kraków, Opole, Brussels, Dubai, Trieste, Vienna, Linz, Zurich, Ingolstadt, Thessaloniki, Norrköping, Mexico City, and Leipzig).

 "Music is a world of discovery for me.
 In my compositions and playing, I strive to combine elements of contemporary and modern jazz with classical music or world music."